Teratoma of the ovary

 - Stage 4 means the cancer has spread to another body organ some distance away, for example the lungs

 Surgery and chemotherapy are the treatments doctors most often use for immature teratoma of the ovary.

-During your surgery, the surgeon will remove the affected ovary but your other ovary will be left.
-This type of surgery is very different to surgery for epithelial ovarian cancer.
+During your surgery, the surgeon (gynaecological oncologist) will remove the affected ovary but your other ovary will be left.
+This type of surgery is very different to surgery for the most common type of ovarian cancer, epithelial ovarian cancer.
 As most women with ovarian teratoma are young, doctors are aware that they may want to have children in the future and so will remove as little tissue as possible.

 During the operation, the surgeon examines the inside of your abdomen and your abdominal organs for signs of cancer.
 They may take biopsies and send them to the lab to look for cancer cells.
 The surgeon will also wash out the inside of your abdomen and send the fluid to be checked for cancer cells.
 This all helps to make absolutely sure that the cancer hasn't spread.

 If you have a grade 1 immature teratoma that has not spread outside the ovary (stage 1) then surgery is likely to cure it and you may not need chemotherapy.

 If the cancer has spread beyond the ovary, your surgeon will remove some or all of the tumour, depending on where it is.
 It is not uncommon to have tumour left behind.
 You then have chemotherapy once you have recovered from your surgery.
 If there is any cancer left after you have had chemotherapy, you may have more surgery to remove it then.
 Immature teratomas of the ovary can often be cured with a combination of surgery and chemotherapy, even if they have spread when they are diagnosed.